Skip to main content

 Leaves of absence without pay for personal reasons may be recommended by the department when it appears to be in the best interest of the university and the employee.

-We recommend reviewing the Attendance and Leave for Staff, Policy 3-0713 or contact your HR Consultant for leave with/without pay questions.
+We recommend reviewing the Attendance and Leave for Staff, Policy 3-0713 or contacting your HR Consultant for leave with/without pay questions.

 • Layoff